JavBurgoa/eggfan/vignettes/Orthogroup method.md

 Finally `--QC` does not modify the output.
 Actually it doesn't even let the pipline finish.
 It outputs a list with all proteins in eggnog that ere not translated.
 This can happen because the lookup tabl is defective or because some of eggnog's protein IDs are outdated and therefore do not match the lookup table.
 You can correct this by adding the outdated versions manually in the lookup.

+eXPLAIN OUTPUT LIKE WHAT'S UP WITH | AND , . in Orthgroup column you have all Metazoan and bilaterian orthorgoups that your genes belong to.
+In the other three columns you have all the human genes that belong to those orthorgoups.
+Genes separated by "|" belong to the same orthogroup, genes separated by "," belong to different orthogroups. the order in Orthogroup column is the same as in the other columns.
 &nbsp;
 &nbsp;